Our Call to Ministry

 View upcoming events and join them if you’re in the area.

 Sheri lives in North Carolina, with her husband, Barry.
-They have four adult children, one daughter-in-law, and one grandson.
+They have four adult children, one daughter-in-law, and two grandchildren.
 Sheri grew up in a Christian home where her parents, by their example, first taught her to love the Lord and live by His Word.
 Through 2 Thessalonians 3:1, God called Sheri to “speed ahead and honor” the Word of the Lord, a calling she pursues by leading Bible studies, teaching others to study the Word for themselves, and raising up new Precept Upon Precept Bible Study Leaders as a certified Precept Entrust Coach.
 In addition, she is certified in Cultural Mastery Essentials, which allows her to train others to master diverse relationships, with the goal of sharing the love and gospel of Jesus Christ.
-She also serves in her local church as a small group Bible study leader.
-Over the past 28 years, she has taught every age group from preschool through adults.
-In her free time, Sheri enjoys cooking, games and puzzles, long walks with friends, traveling and spending time with family.
+She serves in her local church as a small group Bible study leader, and over the past 28 years, she has taught every age group from preschool through adults.
+In her free time, Sheri enjoys reading, cooking, games and puzzles, long walks with friends, traveling, and spending time with family.
 She graduated from North Carolina State University with degrees in Accounting and Economics and still enjoys attending Wolfpack events.
 Sheri’s love for Jesus and hope in Him inspire others to live with Unshaken Hope in Him as well.

 April Harris Ellington

 April lives in North Carolina with her husband, Brian, and their two children.
 April considers herself privileged to have been the daughter of two Christian parents.
-By their guidance and example, she has come to know real faith, consult God’s Word for His promises, and how to have a relationship with Jesus Christ.
+By their guidance and example, she has come to know real faith – one in which she consults God’s Word for His promises and shares with others how to have a relationship with Jesus Christ.
 April currently serves in her church as a minister of children’s music, as well as a member of the choir, praise team, and co-director of special drama productions.
-April enjoys singing, reading, gardening and spending time with her family.
+She is also a Board Member of Lifeline Outreach Inc., a Christian nonprofit organization operating a women’s shelter, food pantry, and thrift store in Henderson, NC.
+Their goal is to help women and their children find unshaken hope in Christ by providing them temporary shelter, instruction, and educational opportunities, while also connecting them with community resources.
+In her spare time, April enjoys singing, reading, gardening, and spending time with her family.
 Her desire is to share God’s unfailing love and hope through song, testimony, and group ministries.
 April is a graduate of Liberty University where she obtained a degree in Psychology with an emphasis on Christian Counseling.
 She is currently in the Master’s program at Liberty University striving to acquire an advanced degree in Licensed Professional Counseling.